It's Easy to Enrol

 QualificationCertificate

-• Start a Herb Business, or get a job
+• Start a herb business, or get a job in this field

 COURSE STRUCTURE

-There are two parts to this course: Core studies to provide a broad foundation in the identification and culture of plants; and stream studies which are focussed only on herbs.
+There are two parts to this course: Core studies to provide a broad foundation in the identification and culture of plants; and stream studies which are focused only on herbs.

 SCOPE OF CORE UNITS